2013 Hillside Select

 Vintage and Production Notes

-The 2012 Growing Season: This was a classic Napa Valley vintage filled with warm, sunny days and perfect, chilly nights from spring through early autumn.
-The consistency of heat and coolness created a model growing season in which we harvested fruit at ideal ripeness brimming with rich color and flavor.
+The 2013 Growing Season: This was an ideal vintage that served up nothing but warm, sun-soaked days and perfect, chilly nights from spring through early autumn.
+The consistency of heat and coolness created a growing season in which we harvested fruit at delicious ripeness bursting with rich color and flavor.

 Hillside Select Tasting Notes